Muniswamy366/Notes/Kafka.md

 • Consumers read sequentially using offsets.
 ```

+Core Components
+1. Broker
+The heart of Kafka - a server that stores and serves data

+Each broker is identified by a unique ID

+Brokers form a cluster and can handle thousands of reads/writes per second

+Responsible for receiving messages from producers and serving them to consumers

+2. Topics
+Logical channels or categories where messages are published

+Topics are split into partitions for scalability and parallelism

+Each topic can have multiple partitions distributed across brokers

+Messages within a partition are ordered by offset

+3. Partitions
+Physical divisions of topics stored on disk

+Enable parallel processing and horizontal scaling

+Each partition is replicated across multiple brokers for fault tolerance

+Messages are appended to partitions in an immutable log structure

+4. Producers
+Applications that publish/send messages to Kafka topics

+Can choose which partition to send data to (round-robin, key-based, or custom)

+Support batching and compression for efficiency

+Receive acknowledgments from brokers to ensure delivery

+5. Consumers
+Applications that read/subscribe to messages from topics

+Can read from multiple partitions simultaneously

+Track their position using offsets

+Support both individual and group consumption patterns

+6. Consumer Groups
+Multiple consumers working together to process a topic

+Each partition is consumed by only one consumer within a group

+Enables load balancing and fault tolerance

+Automatic rebalancing when consumers join/leave

+### Supporting Infrastructure
+ZooKeeper (Legacy) / KRaft (New)
+ZooKeeper: Manages cluster metadata, leader election, and configuration

+KRaft: New consensus protocol replacing ZooKeeper for simpler architecture

+Replication
+Each partition has one leader and multiple followers

+Leader handles all reads/writes for that partition

+Followers replicate data from the leader

+Automatic failover if leader becomes unavailable

+### Key Architectural Benefits
+Scalability: Horizontal scaling through partitioning

+Durability: Configurable replication and persistence

+Performance: High throughput through batching and zero-copy transfers

+Fault Tolerance: Automatic failover and data replication

+Flexibility: Support for various consumption patterns

 🔷 1.
 High-Level Components
 | Component      | Description                                                                              |
 | -------------- | ---------------------------------------------------------------------------------------- |